 At this point, you are not developing a buyer persona but rather a more general view of your customers.

-At a high level your target market will fall into one of two categories:
+For example, at a high level your target market may fall into one of two categories:

 You may also determine that even though there is a final decision maker, they are influenced by other employees that you need to identify.